Business99/ScuttleBuddy-External/README.md

 # Settings
 For now, the only way to edit settings is by modifying the setting wanted in the `settings.json` file.

+# Custom Scripting
+Please join the discord for further documentation